chadpark07/recipe-investigation/README.md

   frameborder="0"
 ></iframe>

 With an observed statistic of 0.07, p-value of 0.0, and under the significance level of 0.01, we can **reject the null** hypothesis stating that the classifier's F1-score is the same for both recipes that were submitted before 2009 and after 2009, and any differences are due to chance.
-The model's F1-accuracy is higher for recipes that were submitted before 2009.
+The model's F1-accuracy is higher for recipes that were submitted before 2009 compared to recipes that were submitted during or after 2009.